 Indoors, families can tour Camp Nou, Europe’s largest football stadium, explore the highly-rated CosmoCaixa science museum, and have fun with interactive exhibits at the Maritime Museum or the Chocolate Museum.

-For a tasty treat in cool weather, try churros con chocolate, a regional favorite of sweet, donut-like long breads dunked into a cup of warm chocolate pudding.
+For a tasty treat in cool weather, try churros con chocolate, a regional favourite of sweet, donut-like long breads dunked into a cup of warm chocolate pudding.

 Getting to Barcelona is easy.
 The main railway station, Barcelona Sants, handles high-speed trains from far and wide, and the Barcelona airport receives regional and international flights.
 In the city, there are multiple transportation options such as shuttle, bus, taxi, or rapid transit.

-Stay in the city center to make the most of your visit to family-friendly Barcelona!
+Stay in the city centre to make the most of your visit to family-friendly Barcelona!

 Ever visited a volcano?
 Timanfaya National Park is your opportunity.
 Take a tour and find out how more than 100 volcanos erupted to form this landscape resembling the surface of another planet.
 At the top, water is thrown into the geyser and erupts as steam.

 The art of Cesar Manrique is another drawcard, visit his house at the Fundacion Manrique where lava flows through the interior and subterranean rooms resemble an Avengers style lair.
 Jameos del Agua, a network of caves turned into an open air theatre, is another Manrique creation as are the colourful mobiles you will see everywhere on the island.

 Canarian food includes Spanish favourites popular with kids, paella and tapas